Kaycee is an exotic pet owner experienced in working with a variety of non-domesticated animals.

 This article will only be addressing red and arctic foxes.
 When the word "fox" is used, it is referring to these species unless stated otherwise.

 Foxes are beautiful, sneaky, and entertaining members of the canine family.
 Many people are captivated by them and would love to own one as a pet.
 Of course, there's absolutely no problem with that except that foxes have some specific traits, behaviors, and care needs that many people are ignorant about when they purchase one.

 Contrary to popular belief, foxes are not "cat-dogs."
 They have many species-specific behaviors and vocalizations.
 If you want something that behaves like a cat, get a cat.
 Expecting a fox to act like an entirely different species is illogical and will only cause a lot of problems.

 This article will inform you of the basic care required for pet foxes.
 It by no means should be the only thing you read if you intend to purchase one.
 You can never do enough research on an exotic pet!

 Having a proper, secure enclosure setup is one of the most important requirements when owning a fox.
 Fox kits may tolerate staying indoors, but once they hit sexual maturity, they start marking their territory with their urine and feces and become extremely destructive.
 I know of people who have experienced territorial aggression with their indoor foxes as well; they don't adapt well to staying indoors.

 - Enclosures should be no smaller than 8'L x 8'W x 6'T.

-- The floor should be dig-proof: line it with chain link.
+- The floor should be dig-proof: line it with a chain link.
 Foxes are proficient diggers.

 - The top should be completely enclosed.